 Pads are like the bigger versions of panty liners and are generally used solely for the purpose of absorbing menstrual fluids.
-Panty liners are different from them in the following ways:
+Know more about panty liners and pads difference

 - Panty liners are much smaller in size and thinner than pads.

 - Pads come in various sizes for different occasions.